INFPUCV/ibex-lib/plugins/optim-mop/README.md

       --linear-relax=[string]           the linear relaxation method
       -b[string], --bis=[string]        the bisection method
       -s[string], --search=[string]     the search strategy
-      --eps=[float]                     eps (the precision of the pareto front) --eps_x=[float]                   eps_x (the precision of the x boxes) -t[float], --time=[float]         timelimit
+      --eps=[float]                     eps (the precision of the envelope) -t[float], --time=[float]         timelimit
-      --plot                            Save a python plot.
-      --no-bisecty                      Do not bisect y variables.
-      --cy-contract                     Contract using the box y+cy, w_ub=+inf.
-      --cy-contract-full                Contract using the box y+cy.
+      --cy-contract-full                Contract using the additional constraint.
       --eps-contract                    Contract using eps.
-      --nb_ub_sols=[int]                Max number of solutions added by the inner-simplex
+      --nb_ub_sols=[int]                Max number of solutions added by the inner-polytope algorithm
-      --weight2=[float], --w2=[float]   Min distance between two non dominated points to be considered (default: 0.01)
-      --min_ub_dist=[float]             Min distance between two non dominated points to be considered (default:
-                                        eps/10)
-      --hv                              Compute the hypervolume
-      --trace                           Activate trace.
-Updates of loup/uplo are printed while minimizing.
       filename                          The name of the MINIBEX file.
       "--" can be used to terminate flag options and force all following arguments to be treated as positional options